You shall know the truth and the truth shall set you free

 It is very sad but true that this second spirit ‘baptism with the evidence of tongues’ is the instrument that forces believers to submit to dangerous, unscriptural practices, which actually place the person under the ‘authority’ of self-glorifying teachers, prophets, and pastors instead of teaching the disciple to remain under the Scriptural authority of Jesus Christ.
 These Scripture-twisting ‘god-men and women,’ (so-called manifest sons of God,) are intent on binding Jesus’ believers to their system of showmanship and materialism, supported by the oppressive doctrine of tithing.
 By unscripturally re-baptizing their followers with a strange spirit, they are actually initiating them into a corrupt system, based on greed and false miracles, signs and wonders.
 Satan is the great imitator of God and pervertor of everything true, good and holy.
 Thus, it is not strange to find that most of the modern, chaotic church ‘miracles,’ (like getting hysterically drunk and ‘slain’ [or killed] in the spirit; so-called ‘holy’ farting and belching, howling, barking, levitating, sticking to chairs, etc.,) all originated from the occult.

-It is dangerous to think that someone is saved and anointed by God just because that person has the ability to speak in tongues, prophecy, etc. Satan has the power to distort the Holy Spirit’s Scriptural gifts into demonic tongues, fortune telling, and so forth!
+It is dangerous to think that someone is saved and anointed by God just because that person has the ability to speak in tongues, prophecy, etc. Satan has the power to distort the Holy Spirit’s Scriptural gifts into demonic tongues, fortune telling, casting lots, and so forth!
 Do not believe me — read the account of Pharaoh's magicians, who could imitate all the miraculous signs, which God showed through Moses — except the death of the firstborn, as only God Himself has executive power over life and death.
 Satan has never and could never give even a flicker of life to anyone or anything.
 God Alone is the Creator, (Job 2:6.)